ant513g/e2/p1/README.md

 - If player adds Multipler — When jackpots are below $150 Million, a 10X value is added
 - 10x - Prize Won Timers 10 (odds 1 in 43)
 - https://edit.nylottery.ny.gov/sites/default/files/2020-03/Powerball_Odds_and_Prizes_0.pdf
+Trouble figuring out a way to match the numbers

 ## Outside resources